Foot Fetish - What You Need To Know

 • If you want to bring it up to them: They may not share the same interest in feet as you do, but they may have other curiosities they’d like to explore.
 Being honest about your fetish can put into motion a virtuous cycle that lets you both find fun new activities you enjoy

-• Listen and ask questions: If your partner was honest with you, this is a positive sign.
+• Listen and ask questions: If your partner is honest with you, this is a positive sign.

-They may tell you they just think your feet are attractive, or they really like a particular shoe you wear.
+They may tell you they just think your feet are attractive or like a particular shoe you wear.
 They may reveal their interest in feet by offering to massage yours after a long day.
 They may ask to kiss your feet during sex.

 • Decide how you feel: Ask them to give you time to think about what they’ve said.
 If feet are just a no-go zone for you, that’s important to know, for both you and your partner

-What to try with people with foot fetish?
+What to try with people with a foot fetish?

 Most people have a sexual curiosity or interest that extends beyond vanilla sex.
 Fetishes and kinks are nothing to be ashamed of or hide.
 Indeed, they’re a fun way for partners or consenting individuals to explore and have fun.
 These activities are popular among people who like feet: